-Each campaign has a specific duration in the Marketplace.
+Each campaign has a specific duration in the Loan Exchange.
 It is generally up to the business owner.
 It will usually range from three weeks to a couple of months.
 Please review the offering documents for more information.

 Companies pay a one-time Posting Fee for a new listing and a Subscription Fee once the company successfully borrows from investors pursuant to the promissory notes.
 The detailed fee schedule can be viewed in the Business Owners FAQ under Fees and Charges.

 You will be charged $5 for each investment you make to offset transaction related costs such as compliance checks and money transfer fees.